 Abstract.
 A purposive sample of individuals who took a mitochondrial DNA test to determine female lineage (n=67) was created from participants in DNA Consultants’ Cherokee DNA Project Phase II.
 Almost all beforehand claimed matrilineal descent from a Native American woman, usually believed to be Cherokee, and often named in genealogy research undertaken by the customer.
 The majority of subjects revealed “anomalous” haplotypes not previously classified as American Indian.
 Many matched others in Phase I. Several individuals overcame the barrier of a sealed adoption to find biological relationships, often to other participants.
 As in Phase I, a Middle Eastern type, haplogroup T, emerged as the most common lineage (19.4% in Phase II, 22.7% overall in the project), followed by H, U and J, all Eurasian types.
 Sub-Saharan African haplogroup L (9%) was prominent as a minor category.
 Old Europe haplogroups I, N, V and W occurred in small amounts and should be considered strikingly new, unreported signals of authentic Cherokee ancestry.

 Phase II, Autosomal Cherokee DNA.
 NEW!
 If your Cherokee ancestry does not lie in your direct female (mitochondrial line) it may be hidden elsewhere in your family tree.
 In December 2014, DNA Consultants inaugurated the first published forensic sample of Cherokee DNA on an autosomal basis, introducing the Cherokee DNA Test.
 A followup study to expand the original sample of 62 was announced in July 2016.
-If you would like to volunteer for this project (Phase II, autosomal) you may email the project administrator, Jakay Jarvis (jakay[at]dnaconsultants.com).
-Autosomal Cherokee DNA Project Participation Form.
+The longtime administrator was Jakay Jarvis.
+Phase II is now closed.